pranav6226/pranav6226.github.io/README.md

 ## Live Demo

-You can view the live demo of my portfolio at [your portfolio link].
+You can view the live demo of my portfolio at mekal.dev.

 ## Contact